Credo ut intelligam

-Credo ut intelligam (alternatively spelled Credo ut intellegam) is Latin for "I believe so that I may understand" and is a maxim of Anselm of Canterbury (Proslogion, 1), which is based on a saying of Augustine of Hippo (crede ut intellegas, "believe so that you may understand") to relate faith and reason.
+Credo ut intelligam, alternatively spelled credo ut intellegam, is a Latin sentence of Anselm of Canterbury (Proslogion, 1).
+The sentence is a reference to Isaiah 7:9.
+The sentence translates as: "I believe so that I may understand".

 In Anselm's writing, it is placed in juxtaposition to its converse, intellego ut credam ("I think so that I may believe"), when he says Neque enim quaero intelligere ut credam, sed credo ut intelligam ("I do not seek to understand in order that I may believe, but rather, I believe in order that I may understand").

-It is often associated with Anselm's other famous phrase fides quaerens intellectum ("faith seeking understanding").
+The phrase credo ut intelligam is often associated with Anselm's other famous phrase fides quaerens intellectum ("faith seeking understanding").

+The phrase is based on a sentence of Augustine of Hippo (crede ut intellegas, "believe so that you may understand") to relate faith and reason.
 Augustine understood the saying to mean that a person must believe in something in order to know anything about God.
+This sentence by Augustine is also inspired from Isaiah 7:9.